NeuroLux-Inc/Neurolux-Software-Releases/README.md

 ### Modifying CSV output/Plot output settings:
 1. You can open the .py file in jupyter notebook to modify the plot settings.
-2. You can select the type of plots you want to output by toggling the plot booleans (plot_accel_x, plot_accel_y, etc).
+2. You can select the type of plots you want to output by toggling the "plotPresets" class (raw_data_preset, vitals_preset, etc).
+Raw data preset will show X, Y, Z, temperature, and sample rate.
+Vitals preset will show HR, RR, SQI, activity, and temperature.
+Filtered waveforms preset will show heart sound and lung sound.
+3. If you would like to view a specific combination of graphs, set "custom_preset" in "plotPresets" to "True", and set the data you want to see in "customPlotOptions", such as "plot_accel_x", to "True".
-3. If using the respiratory envelope method for respiratory rate analysis, make sure to set the following to 'True' to see the lung sound: plot_hs_sh_filtered, plot_resp_sig_prefilt, use_hs_to_calculate_RR, overlay_resp_sig_prefilt_w_hs
+4. If you want to use the respiratory envelope method for respiratory rate analysis, make sure to set the following to 'True' to see the lung sound: plot_hs_sh_filtered, plot_resp_sig_prefilt, use_hs_to_calculate_RR, overlay_resp_sig_prefilt_w_hs
-4. In the .py file, you can change your parameters such as HR/RR window size (vital_w), HR/RR window overlap (vital_ovlp), expected respiratory range frequency (resp_freq), and respiratory peak detection parameters (resp_pk_dist, resp_pk_prom, etc.).
+5. In the .py file, you can change your parameters such as HR/RR window size (vital_w), HR/RR window overlap (vital_ovlp), expected respiratory range frequency (resp_freq), and respiratory peak detection parameters (resp_pk_dist, resp_pk_prom, etc.).
-5. In the .py file, you can set the 'batch_process' parameter to 'True' to analyze multiple files at once.
+6. In the .py file, you can set the 'batch_process' parameter to 'True' to analyze multiple files at once.
 Ensure that you select the parent directory containing the various device directories when running the application.
-6. After modifying your parameters, save the .py file and run .ipynb in Jupyter Notebook, following the instructions above in the "First time setup" section.
+7. After modifying your parameters, save the .py file and run .ipynb in Jupyter Notebook, following the instructions above in the "First time setup" section.

 ### Understanding CSV outputs:
 Inside the "chunk_all" folder you will find several CSVs with analyzed data.
 These include: